tpm2-software/tpm2-tools/README.md

 ### The System API Specification
 This is the *SAPI* dependency mentioned in [INSTALL.md](INSTALL.md).
 This is the low-level software API to the tpm.
-The tpm2-tools project relys heavily on this. <https://trustedcomputinggroup.org/wp-content/uploads/TSS_SAPI_v1.1_r21_Public_Review.pdf>
+The tpm2-tools project relies heavily on this. <https://trustedcomputinggroup.org/wp-content/uploads/TSS_SAPI_v1.1_r21_Public_Review.pdf>

 ### The TCTI Specification
 This specifies the transmission interfaces or how bytes get from the system api to the tpm.